Ted Cruz–Zodiac Killer meme: In popular culture

 Comedian Larry Wilmore made joking suggestions that Cruz was the Zodiac Killer at the White House Correspondents' Dinner in April 2016.

 After the edited image showing the question on Google trended, the meme spread into popular culture.
 GQ and the Chicago Tribune have referenced the meme.
 Books about Cruz being the Zodiac Killer, including romantic ones, were listed on Amazon.com.

 In February 2016, Public Policy Polling asked registered voters in Florida ahead of the Republican primary if they believed Cruz to be the Zodiac Killer; 10% believed and 28% were not sure.
 The other 62% did not think he was.

 Comedian Larry Wilmore made references to the meme in his April 2016 routine at the White House Correspondents' Dinner, including a joke that Cruz was not campaigning to win the nomination, but to continue a murder spree.

-In October of 2022, satirical news outlet The Babylon Bee produced a sketch as part of a series following the lives of two Californians who had moved to Texas.
-In the sketch titled "Episode 3 – The Church", the Californians are canvassing for Beto O'Rourke as part of the 2022 US midterm elections and Cruz answers the door.
+In October 2022, the satirical news outlet The Babylon Bee produced a sketch as part of a series following the lives of two Californians who had moved to Texas.
+In the sketch titled "Episode 3 – The Church", two Californians are canvassing for Beto O'Rourke as part of the 2022 US midterm elections and Cruz answers the door.
 In response to the canvassers, Cruz states he is short on time having "letters to write" before closing the door and inadvertently dropping one of the letters.
 The canvassers quickly flee after seeing that the letter is printed with a cypher.
 Ted Cruz plays himself in the video.

 Reception

 Lindsey Martin, a Twitter user who helped circulate the meme, told NPR that she did so because it is "so obviously untrue ... if there was any way that it could possibly be true I would be scared to joke about it just because of the repercussions."
 The Verge writer Kaitlyn Tiffany opined that some may consider the subject of the meme to be "distasteful and irresponsible, even dangerous".
 Leigh Alexander considered its spread an example of the growing political engagement of youth, writing that in such memes, "the political figure is exaggerated, his context made grotesque or fantastical, just as in traditional political cartooning."
-According to Lozano, the point of the meme is to "[demonize] his character".
+According to Julie Lozano, an employee at Houston bar Grand Prize who named a cocktail she created "Ted Cruz is the Zodiac Killer", the point of the meme is to "[demonize] his character".
 Heidi Cruz responded to the meme by stating that she has "been married to him for 15 years, and I know pretty well who he is, so it doesn't bother me at all.
 There's a lot of garbage out there".